danielyule/hearthbreaker/readme.md

 All pull requests will be automatically verified through [travis-ci.org](https://travis-ci.org/danielyule/hearthstone-simulator), and a coverage report generated through [coveralls.io](https://coveralls.io/r/danielyule/hearthstone-simulator)

+For more specifics about contributing, see the [contributing page](http://danielyule.github.io/hearthstone-simulator/contributing.html), or join the [Developer Mailing List](https://groups.google.com/forum/#!forum/hearthstone-simulator-dev)

 _Hearthstone: Heroes of WarCraft_ and _Blizzard_ are trademarks of Blizzard Entertainment.